photogpt/photogpt-blogs/content/posts/the-rise-of-ai-glamour-in-fashion-and-trends-1.md

 ---
-title: The Rise of AI Glamour in fashion and trends
+title: The Rise of AI Glamour in fashion and trendss
 date: 2024-07-26T00:00:00+05:30
 description: How Celebrities and Influencers are Embracing AI-Generated Images to show a different side of themself.